Welcome to The Poetry Kiln!

 Pádraig Ó Tuama, Cassandra Lam, Audre Lorde, bell hooks, Jedidiah Jenkins, Michael McRay, Kim Saira, Blair Imani Ali, Hitomi Mochizuki, Felicia Rose Chavez, Robert Moor, Joy Harjo, Dr. Jennifer Mullan, Tommy Rivers Puzy, Marie Beecham, Martin Shaw, Rupi Kaur, Madeline Miller, Anne Lamott, Khaled Hosseini, Lawrence Hill, Susanna Barkataki, Roxane Gay, Maria Popova, Maya C. Popa, Toni Morrison, Bryan Stevenson, Tariq Luthun, Ross Gay, Basman Derawi, Safia Elhillo, Schuyler Bailar, and many, many more.

-I’m also grateful to be able to live and work on the land (colonially known as Barrie, Ontario) of the Anishinaabeg people, including the Odawa, Ojibwe, and Pottawatomi Nations (collectively known as the Three Fires Confederacy), as well as the Wendat Nation (Huron) who’ve tended to these lands long before the mid-17th century.
+I’m also grateful to be able to live and work on the land (colonially known as Barrie, Ontario) of the Anishinaabeg people, including the Odawa, Ojibwe, and Potawatomi Nations (collectively known as the Three Fires Confederacy), as well as the Wendat Nation (Huron), who’ve tended to these lands long before the mid-17th century.
 Indigenous people in Canada continue to face the impacts of ongoing colonial violence.
 In the Barrie area, The Barrie Native Friendship Centre honours Indigenous history, culture, and life, by centring healing, health, and justice for First Nations, Métis, and Inuit.
 Please consider supporting their wonderful work, or research/support/uplift Indigenous people & organizations near you.

 ☆ Blog & Newsletter Details …